 Distress Tolerance Skills: Skills to manage a crisis without making it worse

 Interpersonal Effectiveness Skills: Learning effective communication skills to communicate one’s wants and needs while maintaining strong relationships

 Emotion Regulation Skills: Understand emotions; identify the effects of emotion on the body; balance feelings to reduce reactivity and increase intentionality

 Dialectical Behavioral Therapy integrates mindfulness skills to help students learn to stay in the present moment and to manage emotions and thoughts more calmly.
 Mindfulness includes developing a path to a wise mind where one can utilize interpersonal and emotional regulation skills to manage the dialectic of both self-acceptance and a desire for change.

 DBT teaches students to generalize the skills to a variety of life experiences to avoid relapse or other acting out behavior.
-The utilization of a DBT based Chain Analysis gives students the opportunity to explore old, dysfunctional patterns of behavior and develop a step-by-step plan to examine the thoughts, feelings and actions that triggered the old pattern of behavior.
-Examination of the behavior allows students information to manage dysfunctional behaviors more effectively in the future.
+The utilization of a DBT based Chain Analysis gives students the opportunity to explore old, dysfunctional patterns of behavior and develop a step-by-step plan to examine the thoughts, feelings and actions that triggered old patterns of behavior.
+Examination of the behavior allows students increased insight to manage dysfunctional behaviors more effectively in the future.